-- Using spammy phrases, like “Click here!” or “Once in a lifetime opportunity!”
+- Using phrases like “Click here!” or “Once in a lifetime opportunity!”

-- Creating an HTML email that’s nothing but one big image, with little or no text (since spam filters can’t read images, they assume you’re a spammer that’s trying to trick them)
+- Creating an HTML email that’s nothing but one big image, with little or no text.
+Spam filters can’t read images, so they assume you’re a spammer trying to trick them.

-- Using the word “test” in the subject line (agencies run into this when sending drafts to clients for approval)
+- Using the word “test” in the subject line.
+Agencies can run into this issue when sending drafts to clients for approval.

-- Sending a test to multiple recipients within the same company (that company’s email firewall can only assume it’s a spam attack)
+- Sending a test to multiple recipients within the same company.
+That company’s email firewall often assumes it’s a spam attack.